Wednesday, July 31, 2019

 Haven’t we all felt the disappointment

 absolutely adored?
-Perhaps until you saw the
+Perhaps only until you see

-film?
+the film?
 Or maybe you adored the novel even

 more afterward?
 I can tell you that the anti-